edward-ly/sdl3-template/README.md

 Run `make desktop` or `make web` accordingly, which will generate the executable in `build/sdl-helloworld` once completed.

+If you want to build the app using the system-installed version of SDL instead, append `DOWNLOAD_DEPENDENCIES=OFF` to the appropriate command.

 ## Development

 ### (Optional) Set up linting tools